The Role of Binding Financial Agreement Lawyer in Family Law

 “I am left in little doubt that the wife had strong regard to the possibility that her relationship with her children and grandchildren may be adversely affected if a timely settlement was not reached.
 However, the wife’s primary motivation was to consider a settlement which enabled the three adult children to become entrenched and remain involved in the D Pty Ltd business, but also to enable the settlement of a property she had recently purchased.”

-Contact A Binding Financial Agreement Lawyer Today
+Contact a Binding Financial Agreement Lawyer Today

 This case underscores the importance of ensuring that all assets are fully disclosed and accurately valued in a BFA.
 The failure to do so can lead to the agreement being challenged and potentially set aside, as nearly happened in this case.
 It also highlights the necessity of expert legal advice before signing BFAs.